-How do we collect and use information about you
+How do we collect and use Personal Information about you

 General visitors to the website

-7. Edward Scott and Co processes data in order to provide legal services.
-The type of data we may collect and process includes:
+8. We collect and process Personal Information from you and about you in order to provide legal services.
+The types of Personal Information we may collect and process includes:

-- contact details (including names, postal addresses, email addresses and telephone numbers);
+8.1. contact details (including (but not limited to) names, postal addresses, email addresses and telephone numbers);

-- any other information you may provide to us.
+8.6. any other Personal Information you may provide to us.

-9. If you apply for a position with Edward Scott and Co we may collect personal information relating to your past employment, professional qualifications and education, your nationality and immigration/residential status, opinions from third parties about you (such as references) and other details about you which may be gathered during the recruitment process.
+10. If you apply for a position with Edward Scott and Co (whether existing at the time or not) we may collect Personal Information relating to your past employment, professional qualifications and education, your nationality and immigration/residential status, opinions from third parties about you (such as references) and other details about you which may be gathered during the recruitment process.

 Purposes of, and lawful bases for, processing